googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **Step 5: Adding the Res command**

-_The Res addition to the command ‘Anchor’, for example, stands for Rendering Environment Specific, and ensures that the appropriate rounding happens, for various rendering environments.
+The Res addition to the command ‘Anchor’, for example, stands for ‘Rendering Environment Specific’, and ensures that the appropriate rounding happens, for various rendering environments.
 This saves adding additional hinting commands if hinting is required to work in a variety of rendering environments. _The Res command calls a Function, that is designed to also allow for more subtle rendering of features such as undershoots and overshoots_

 Switch to the VTTtalk window** (`ctrl + 5`).
 Type Res before the YAnchor commands, Compile VTT Talk, (`ctrl + r`) and save (`ctrl + s`)